-AUTHORITY: California Penal Code, Section 4030 - 4031

-California Code of Regulations, Title 15, Sections 1352.5 and 1360 28 CFR Part 115, National Standards to Prevent, Detect and Respond to Prison Rape Final Standards, Prison Rape Elimination Act of 2003

-Cal.
-Attorney General Opinion, No. 17-302

-RESCINDS: Procedure Manual Item 3-2-019, dated 08/11/16

-Search Procedure Interim Directive, October 15, 2007
+- AUTHORITY: California Penal Code, Section 4030 4031 California Code of Regulations, Title 15, Sections 1352.5 and 1360 28 CFR Part 115, National Standards to Prevent, Detect and Respond to Prison Rape Final Standards, Prison Rape Elimination Act of 2003 Cal.
+Attorney General Opinion, No. 17-302 - RESCINDS: Procedure Manual Item 3-1-054, dated 05/13/22 Search Procedure Interim Directive, October 15, 2007 - FORMS:Special Incident ReportUnclothed Body Search Authorization FormNew (F057-10035) - PURPOSE: To establish standards and methods for conducting searches of a youth's person/body to locate contraband and ensure the safety and security of the facility, the public, visitors, youth and staff.

-FORMS: Special Incident Report (F057-7018)

-PURPOSE: To establish standards and methods for conducting searches of a youth's person / body to locate contraband and ensure the safety and security of the facility, the public, visitors, youth and staff.
 To provide staff with safety guidelines regarding exposure to potentially infectious blood/body fluids while conducting searches.

-GENERAL INFORMATION
+I. GENERAL INFORMATION

-A. All staff must be aware of the potential introduction or presence of contraband within the institution.

-- 1. Youth may attempt to bring contraband into the institution during the intake process, upon returning from a temporary release or by obtaining it from visitors. - 2.
-Contraband can also be obtained from within the institution itself via school classrooms, shop classes, workers' toolboxes, unit storage areas or staff's personal property. - Contraband can include items that were previously authorized for a valid purpose but have been modified by a youth or inappropriately kept by a youth. - B. The presence of contraband presents the potential for criminal activity, self-inflicted injury, injury to other youth and/or staff, damage to the facility or interference with the operations of the facility.
-It is imperative that staff take necessary action to locate and confiscate any such items. - C. Searches shall be conducted as is necessary to reasonably ensure the safety and security of the facility, public, visitors, youth and staff. - D. Searches shall be conducted using the least restrictive/intrusive means and in a manner that preserves the privacy and dignity of the person being searched, and shall not be conducted for harassment or as a form of discipline or punishment. - E. There are six levels of personal searches that can be conducted: - 1.
-The below continuum of searches moves from the least to most intrusive methods of personal searches:
+- A. All staff must be aware of the potential introduction or presence of contraband within the institution. - 1.
+Youth may attempt to bring contraband into the institution during the intake process, upon returning from a temporary release or by obtaining it from visitors. - 2.
+Contraband can also be obtained from within the institution itself via school classrooms, shop classes, workers' toolboxes, unit storage areas or staff's personal property. - 3.
+Contraband can include items that were previously authorized for a valid purpose but have been modified by a youth or inappropriately kept by a youth.

+4. Contraband may also enter the grounds of the facility, by being thrown over the fence, via employees, volunteers and/or collaborative agencies.

+- B. The presence of contraband presents the potential for criminal activity, self-inflicted injury, injury to other youth and/or staff, damage to the facility or interference with the operations of the facility.
+It is imperative that staff take necessary action to locate and confiscate any such items. - C. Searches shall be conducted as is necessary to reasonably ensure the safety and security of the facility, public, visitors, youth and staff.